nick1846/fairwinds_demo/Readme.md

        $ cd fairwinds_demo/scripts
        $ bash deploy_django.sh

   Use IP from output in the console to see django app in the browser.
-Wait until instance up and running (around 5 mimutes, ansible in action)
+Wait until instance up and running (around 5 minutes, ansible in action)
   To ping the server via Ansible run:

        $ bash ping_django_via_ansible.sh